 Back in 2002, Matt Mullenweg was just a college student who had recently installed the b2, or cafelog blogging system, for his own use.
-Unfortunetly for Matt, the creator of b2 had to quit updating his system because of personal matter.
+Unfortunately for Matt, the creator of b2 had to quit updating his system because of a personal matter.
 This left the community and project without a leader.

 In April of 2003, Matt created a new branch of b2 using SourceForge with the help of Mike Little.
 This new branch is what eventually evolved into WordPress.
 The name “WordPress” was created by Matt’s friend, Christine Tremoulet.
-After a wave of comments on the new system from the official SVN repository, the first version of WordPress was released on May of 2003.
+After a wave of comments on the new system from the official SVN repository, the first version of WordPress was released in May of 2003.

-The first release of the platform included many features that we know and love today.
-Such as: search engine friendly permalinks, easy-to-use installations, Upgrade capabilities, multiple categories, and comment moderation.
+The first release of the platform included many features that we know and love today such as search engine friendly permalinks, easy-to-use installations, upgrade capabilities, multiple categories, and comment moderation.
 This first version was a true blogging system.

 In 2004, WordPress’ biggest competitor, Movable Type, decided to change their pricing structure.
-This change result in many of their users migrating to the WordPress platform.
+This change resulted in many of their users migrating to the WordPress platform.
 From there, the platform continued to grow until it became recognized in 2009 by the Open Source CMS MarketShare Report as having the greatest brand strength of any open-source content management system.

 Why Choose WordPress?

 - Open Source: The nature of having an open-source software means that there are thousands of others working on the same platform you are.
 You are able to find communities of people who have created new features, or solved bugs that you may be struggling with.
-Any one is able to contribute things like patches, answering questions, writing plugins, developing themes, and so much more.
+Anyone is able to contribute things like patches, answering questions, writing plugins, developing themes, and so much more.

 - Easy to Learn: WordPress offers a user-friendly layout that makes it easy for beginners to easily pick up and learn.
 But even for those who are struggling, there are also tons of resources available to them.
 Since WordPress is the largest CMS currently on the market, there is no shortage of articles and tutorials out there for users to read and learn how to make their site work the way they want it to.

-- Search Engine Friendly: WordPress is written using compliant, high quality code.
+- Search Engine Friendly: WordPress is written using compliant, high-quality code.
 This allows for a semantic markup that is very attractive to search engines.
 WordPress on its own offers several features that make is SEO friendly, but the use of plugins build onto that even further.

-- Easy to Manage: WordPress’ built in updater makes it easy for users to keep all of their plugins and themes updated.
+- Easy to Manage: WordPress’ built-in updater makes it easy for users to keep all of their plugins and themes updated.

 How To Get Started